revington/nosey/README.md

 	npm install
 	node app.js

-Now an smtp server is running at port 4040 an a web interface is running at port 4000.
+1. An smtp server is running at port 4040.
-Just set your smtp client to send emails to localhost:4040 and go to the web interface to look at them
+2. Send some emails.
+From/to can be any address.
+3. Open the web interface. http://localhost:4000
+4. Voilá

 License
 -------